microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 requirements for dev- and build-time and how NuGet, VISX and other tech are handled do not impact this decision.

-As this decision is focused on install- and run-time it results in a stance on binary compatibility.
+As this spec is focused on install- and run-time it results in a stance on binary compatibility.
 Source compatibility is only significant at development- and build-time so a decision on source compatibility is out-of-scope for this decision.